yangKJ/RxNetworks/README.md

 English | [**简体中文**](README_CN.md)

 This is a set of infrastructure based on `RxSwift + Moya`

+## Features
+At the moment, the most important features of RxNetworks can be summarized as follows:

+- Support reactive network requests combined with [RxSwift](https://github.com/ReactiveX/RxSwift).
+- Support for OOP also support POP network requests.
+- Support data parsing with [HandyJSON](https://github.com/alibaba/HandyJSON).
+- Support configuration of general request and path, general parameters, etc.
+- Support simple customization of various network plugins for [Moya](https://github.com/Moya/Moya).
+- Support for injecting default plugins.
+- Support 6 plugins have been packaged for you to use.

 ### MoyaNetwork
 This module is based on the Moya encapsulated network API architecture.